BlueBrain/Ultraliser/README.md

 + Surface mesh smoothing and optimization using [Laplacian operators](https://en.wikipedia.org/wiki/Laplacian_smoothing) and feature-preserving adaptive mesh optimization<sup>1</sup>.
 + Reconstruction of large-scale volumetric models<sup>3</sup> from non-watertight input meshes using high performance [surface and solid voxelization](Mesh-Voxelization).
 + Reconstruction of optimized and smooth surface meshes from input volumes using parallel implementations of the standard marching cubes<sup>4</sup> algorithm and the advanced dual marching cubes<sup>5</sup> algorithm.
-+ Reconstruction of optimized and smooth surface meshes from input binary masks of segmened data.
++ Reconstruction of optimized and smooth surface meshes from input binary masks of segmented data.
 + Reconstruction of geometrically realistic watertight mesh models of spiny neurons from corresponding morphological skeletons<sup>6</sup> .
 + Reconstruction of geometrically realistic watertight mesh models of complete astroglial cells<sup>8</sup>  (with endfeet) from input morphological skeletons and endfeet surface patches<sup>9</sup> .
 + Reconstruction of high-fidelity, optimized and multi-partitioned vascular meshes from fragmented and large-scale vascular network graphs<sup>7</sup>.
-+ Morphology, mesh and volume quantiative and qualitative analysis.
++ Morphology, mesh and volume quantitative and qualitative analysis.
 + Generation of color-coded multi-axis projections of spatial data (morphologies, meshes and volumes) for visual analytics.

 ## Documentation